cywang90/modXTFinishers/release/MODULE_slowdown_default/README.txt

 VERSION
 -------

-This README is for v2.1.0.
+This README is for v2.2.0.

 ------------
 REQUIREMENTS
 ------------

 - The Witcher 3: Wild Hunt Patch 1.10 or later
-- BASE eXTensible Finishers v4.0.0 or later
+- BASE eXTensible Finishers v4.1.0 or later

 ------------
 INSTALLATION
 ------------

-1. Copy the "content" folder in the modXTFinishers\MODULE_slowdown_default directory located in the download package into your <The Witcher 3 Path>\mods\modXTFinishers directory.
+1. Copy the "content" folder in the MODULE_slowdown_default directory into your <The Witcher 3 Path>\mods\modXTFinishers directory.
 Accept any folder merge requests from your OS/file system.
-2. Open modXTFinishers\content\scripts\local\base\xtFinishersManager.ws ...
+2. Open <The Witcher 3 Path>\mods\modXTFinishers\content\scripts\local\base\xtFinishersManager.ws ...
 	a.
 Copy the following line into the file beneath where it says DEFINE MODULE VARS HERE:

 		public var slowdownModule : XTFinishersDefaultSlowdownModule;